Ketamine Infusion Therapy

 The mammalian target of rapamycin complex 1 (mTOR) is a signaling pathway that regulates new neural growth.
 Its stimulation is associated with the effects of BDNF.

 The lateral habenula is a brain region largely responsible for our interpreting and predicting negative consequences.
 Those with depression and anxiety show an overactivity of burst firing in the lateral habenula.

 The inhibition of the NMDA receptor may cause a build-up of free glutamate, which then activates the AMPA receptors.
 Heightened AMPA receptor activity is associated with the release of brain-derived neurotrophic factor, a chemical largely responsible for new neural growth.
 This new growth may reroute the brain from hyperactive areas associated with negative reward signals, thereby providing long-term relief from mental health conditions.

-verify insurance/payment info
+Check-in, verify insurance/payment info